linasofi13/flc_assignment/README.md

 - The chosen language was Python.
 - The libray used was [Automata](https://caleb531.github.io/automata/) and the class used is [DFA](https://caleb531.github.io/automata/api/fa/class-dfa/) .**The library requires Python 3.8 or newer.**
 - The code editor used was Visual Studio Code.
+- The convention defined for representing the empty string is the character 'e'.

 ## Run the program